Spring Framework Tutorial For Beginners - 100 Steps

 • spring-boot-starter-data-jpa – Spring Data JPA with Hibernate

-• spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat - To pick your specific choice of Embedded Servlet Container
+• spring-boot-starter-undertow, spring-boot-starter-jetty, spring-boot-starter-tomcat – Choose your embedded servlet container

 • spring-boot-starter-log4j2 – Logging using Log4j2

-Spring Boot starting actuator offers a plethora of REST services, all of which are compatible with the HAL specification.
-And we would use a hal browser to browse through the data offered by these services.
+Spring Boot Actuator provides a wide range of REST endpoints, all compatible with the HAL specification.
+You can use a HAL browser to explore the data offered by these services.

-application info, metrics, dump, beans, env, config properties, audit events, heap dump, loggers, trace, health mappings and auto config.
+application info, metrics, dump, beans, environment properties, configuration properties, audit events, heap dump, loggers, trace, health mappings, and auto-configuration.

-- Why do you need to restart your server for every java and jsp change?
+• Normally, you need to restart your server for every Java or JSP change.

-- Spring Boot Developer Tools enables dynamic reloading of modified changes.
+• Spring Boot Developer Tools enables automatic reloading of modified changes, improving development productivity.

 Spring Level 5 - Spring AOP

-• Step 03 - Defining an @Before advice
+• Step 03 – Defining a @Before Advice

-• Step 04 - Understand AOP Terminology - Pointcut, Advice, Aspect, Join Point, Weaving and Weaver
+• Step 04 – Understanding AOP Terminology: Pointcut, Advice, Aspect, Join Point, Weaving, and Weaver

-• Step 07 - Best Practice : Use common Pointcut Configuration
+• Step 07 – Best Practice: Use a Common Pointcut Configuration

-• Step 09 - Creating Custom Annotation and an Aspect for Tracking Time
+• Step 09 – Creating Custom Annotation and an Aspect for Tracking Execution Time

-Creating a Spring AOP Project with Spring Initializr is a cake walk.
+Creating a Spring AOP project with Spring Initializr is straightforward.

 • AOP